lawrancej/CompilerDesign/index.md

 ### What is a finite automaton?

 ### What is an nondeterministic finite automaton?

 ### What is a deterministic finite automaton?

+### What is the difference between deterministic and nondeterministic?

 ### How to convert an NFA to a DFA?